[5 MIN READ]

-It can be difficult to think that the pandemic, which has infected more than 80 million people and claimed nearly 1 million lives nationwide, might have any positive impact.
+It can be difficult to think that the pandemic, which has caused millions of deaths worldwide, might have any positive impact.
 When it comes to mental health, however, Barton says, it’s true.

 The stresses of quarantining and social distancing have opened the door for people to talk about how they’re feeling.
 These discussions are helping to reduce the long-standing stigma attached to mental health struggles.
 Instead, more people now view mental health just like physical health.
 They’re seeking medical care for mental and emotional distress the same way they would for a broken bone.

 “With so many more people seeking mental health services, it’s normalized asking for help.
 People are beginning to understand that it’s OK to ask.
 It’s not a weakness to reach out.
 It’s a strength,” she says.
 “From the very beginning of our human existence, we have done better when we have a village.
 It doesn’t have to be a big village — socializing in small groups or one-on-one counts.”

 Although everyone’s pandemic experience has been unique, the biggest mental health response, she says, has been the adjustment to chronic stress.
 It can feel like anxiety and produce some of the same signs.
 But it stems from a specific event and isn’t as severe.
 If you’re feeling increasingly stressed out, you could be experiencing these warning signs linked to anxiety: